 However, I have been trying some alternatives which provide something a little more varied and balanced and will still please my own children who are very fussy eaters.

-6. Presentation – it’s slightly gimmicky but fun to make ‘normal’ dishes more appealing by
+It’s slightly gimmicky but fun to make ‘normal’ dishes more appealing by

 You could also try jacket potato pirate boats – scoop out the potato and mash with cheese and re-fill – make a ‘mast’ with slices of bacon or sausage ‘oars’ on cocktail sticks and a ‘sea’